I spent my life as a teacher, but I might have

 seat.
 I was never at one school for longer than a semester.

-Our family's many moves, together with perhaps my innate shyness, cut
+Our family's many moves, together with perhaps my own shyness, cut

 me off from usual childhood associations.
 I was the new boy in